neo4j-contrib/py2neo/book/types.rst

     .. method:: nodes()

-        Return an ordered collection of all nodes encountered on a :func:`walk` of this object.
+        Return a tuple of all nodes traversed on a :func:`walk` of this :class:`.Walkable`, listed in the order in which they were first encountered.

     .. method:: relationships()

-        Return an ordered collection of all relationships encountered on a :func:`walk` of this object.
+        Return a tuple of all relationships traversed on a :func:`walk` of this :class:`.Walkable`, listed in the order in which they were first encountered.

 .. class:: Path(*entities)